rupalimayekar/UTA-Python-Challenge/HeroesOfPymoli/README.md

 ## Reading the data file and preparing for the Analysis.
 Take a peek at what the data looks like.
-Get an idea of what the data types are so that you can do the right kind of processing on it.
+The script here assumes that the data is in the form of a .json file.
+The script reads this file and imports the data.
+It looks at how much data there is and what the data types are, for correct processing of the data.

 ```python